green-fox-academy/myfirstapp-syllabus/week02/exercises/js-building-blocks.md

 // here we say, we want to do something with each item myNumbers.forEach((number) => {
-  // within the function I can define what I want to do with the items console.log(number);
+  // within the function I can tell what I want to do with the items console.log(number);
 });
 ```